“Dear CFO, I need you to wire $40k to my XYZ bank account. See wiring instructions below. Sincerely, [Business Owner].”

 Phishing scams can be done via phone, text, email, or any other form of communication.
 While some scams are easily detected, others can be convincingly persuasive by playing on your emotions.
 How do companies protect their assets and employees from an internal or external scam?

-- Provide a secure portal that is password protected for employees and clients (where applicable) to securely make their own data changes.
+Employees and clients (where applicable) must be able to securely make their own data changes.

-For more information about security measures or what you can do to avoid a phishing scam, please contact us at email@example.com.
-Not a current Stratus.hr client?
-Complete the form below and our team will be in touch with you shortly!
+For more information about security measures or what you can do to avoid a phishing scam, please contact your certified Stratus HR expert.
+Not a current Stratus client?
+Book a consultation and our team will be in touch with you shortly!